-Unfortunately, Dinara couldn’t enjoy any of it.
-Not with the hangover she was sporting.
-She rolled over to face Roman, who slept quietly beside her.
+Unfortunately, Dinara couldn’t enjoy any of it, not with the hangover she was sporting.
+She rolled over to face Roman, who lay quietly beside her.
 Without opening his eyes, he grumbled, “Go back to sleep.”

 “Mmph,” Roman said.